EBI-Metagenomics/kegg-pathways-completeness-tool/README.md

   -l 'tests/test_data/test-input/test_list.txt' \
   -o ${OUTPUT}
 ```
-Check example of output [here](tests/test_data/test-output).
+Check example of output [here](tests/test_data/test-output). \
-kegg_pathways.tsv has pathways completeness calculated by all KOs in given input file \
+`kegg_pathways.tsv` has pathways completeness calculated by all KOs in given input file \
-kegg_contigs.tsv has pathways completeness calculated per each contig (first column contains name of contig).
+`kegg_contigs.tsv` has pathways completeness calculated per each contig (first column contains name of contig).

 #### Run using docker
-Results can be fould be in folder "results".
-Final annotated pathways would be in folder "results/pathways
+Results can be found in folder `results`.
+Final annotated pathways would be in folder `results/pathways`
 ```commandline
 export INPUT="path to hmm-result table" docker \